Growth & Care

 Mass Planting, Hedges/Screening, General Garden Use

 Pink Double Knock Out® Rose is smothered in stunning lightly-scented pink flowers at the ends of the branches from mid spring to late fall.
 The flowers are excellent for cutting.
-It has dark green foliage which emerges burgundy in spring.
+It has dark green deciduous foliage which emerges burgundy in spring.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.
 The spiny brick red bark adds an interesting dimension to the landscape.